newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/owning/business-name.md

 ---
-placeholder: "Type a name"
+placeholder: "Type Your Business Name"
 ---

 ## Business Name

-What do you want to name your business?
-You can change this name again later.
+What is your business' name?